On September 6th 1967 a marriage was arranged between Hercules AC (HAC) and Wimbledon AC (WAC) to form Hercules Wimbledon Athletic Club.

 Pete Mulholland, 2 June1939 - 27 March 2020

-All of us at Hercules Wimbledon were hugely saddened at the passing of Pete Mulholland and overwhelmed at the tributes and messages that continued to pour in from the entire athletics community.
+All of us at Hercules Wimbledon were bereft at the passing of Pete Mulholland and overwhelmed at the tributes and messages that continued to pour in from the entire athletics community.
 Pete was a lifelong member of our Club, joining the former Wimbledon AC in the early sixties before the merger with Hercules AC to form Hercules Wimbledon in 1967.
 No mean athlete, he was a member of the Senior Men’s team which won the Southern 12-stage Road Relay Championships in 1969 – but he will be remembered above all else as the life and soul of our Club.

 He was Cross Country Secretary for fifty years and Club President from 1983 to 1985.
 He famously edited the quarterly magazine, Team Spirit, and the weekly newsletter, which was the highlight of many a Club member’s week, reflecting Pete’s warmth and wit, his extraordinary knowledge of our sport, and his uncanny ability to pluck results from obscure parts of the world if they involved a Hercules athlete, past or present.